AlanTest1/workingWithProjects/README.md

-# Branch with different files that have js letter in their extension
+# Branch with different files that have "js" letters in their extension